 This short survey is required by the federal government and choosing to provide your ethnicity, race, and/or gender is optional.
 Your answers here will not be connected to your application.
 The employer can see overall responses from everyone applying, but cannot see responses connected to you directly.

 Share your LinkedIn profile

 Many job application portals will have a place for you to put a unique URL to your website or LinkedIn profile.
 Just like the cover letter, this may be optional, but it is highly recommended because it can show that you’re serious about your professional path.

 Consenting to a background check

 Companies can run different background checks and you will be asked to electronically sign an agreement of consent.
-The company you're applying to may ask consent to do a:
+The company you're applying to may ask consent to do the following: